 I hesitated.
-The manager of my hosting lodge, Morse Manzole, was in the faraway city of Lusaka.
+The manager of my hosting lodge, Morse, was away on errands in the faraway city of Lusaka.
 It was the end of the tourist season: no guests were at the lodge.
-Many of the staff were away on leave.
+Many of the staff were on leave.
 I wasn’t sure of the medical proficiency of those left there.

 I thanked the portly guard, turned the vehicle around, and with a sense of grudging resignation retraced my path.

-My pre-occupation with the diverse forms of African disasters pushed the ‘Cruisers speeds beyond its dangerous sliding limits.
+My pre-occupation with the best way to thwart this old-new form of African disaster pushed the ‘Cruisers speeds beyond its dangerous sliding limits.
 A lifetime of driving in Africa allows one to learn the limits of this dance with the dirt.
 Too slow and vibrations of the rutted corrugations of an ungraded road are intolerable; too fast and the syncopated shudders of heavy-duty tires make them bounce in unison, loosening the vehicle’s grip on the gravel.

 I had lost track of time when I saw the big steel anchor beams of the pontoon’s cable head come into view.
 I slowed the ‘Cruiser so that it no longer drifted dangerously away from the road’s rutted crest.